 Who is affected?

-While the Backflow Prevention Program will not apply to the majority of City drinking water customers, it will impact approximately 15,000 industrial, commercial, institutional and multi-residential properties classified as severe or moderate risk for backflow incidents.
+While the Backflow Prevention Program will not apply to the majority of City drinking water customers, it will impact approximately 15,000 industrial, commercial, institutional and multi-residential properties classified as severe or moderate risk for backflow incidents, as per the B64.10 Standard.

-Properties that pose a severe risk include manufacturing and automotive facilities, hospitals and dental clinics.
-Properties that pose a moderate risk include apartments, hotels, motels and schools.
+Properties that pose a severe risk include, but are not limited to, manufacturing and automotive repair facilities, hospitals and dental surgery facilities.
+Properties that pose a moderate risk include, but are not limited to, apartments, hotels, motels and schools.
 The program will address moderate risks from multi-residential buildings that are over three stories or have a footprint over 600 m2 (or 6,458 ft2).

 Standards and regulations

 The standards for backflow prevention are established in the Canadian Standards Association (CSA) Manual for the Selection and Installation of Backflow Preventers/Maintenance and Field Testing of Backflow Preventers (CSA B64.10) and the Ontario Building Code, as amended.

 The program will require premise isolation (the separation of a property's private water system from the City's drinking water supply) for all severe and moderate service connections through the installation of premise backflow devices in accordance with CSA standards.